 After we moved to Antioch from across the country, I was very pleased to find out that there was a local aqua center for us to frequent in the hot summer months.
 Last year we had passes, and we’re getting them again this year because my kids love water, and so do I, and we were impressed with how nice it was to go to the pool, even on a busy day.

-Antioch’s Aquatic Center boasts a zero depth area with a play structure and splash fountains, a swirling vortex (we nicknamed this feature the toilet bowl), a “grand staircase” which is nice because there’s plenty of room to get in and out without having to hoist yourself up and scrape your legs when you try to get out of the pool.
-It also has a six lane, 25-meter pool (that has two lanes during open swim time), a diving board and a 20-foot water slide.
+Antioch’s Aqua Center boasts a zero depth area with a play structure and splash fountains, a swirling vortex (we nicknamed this feature the toilet bowl), a “grand staircase” which is nice because there’s plenty of room to get in and out.
+It also has a six-lane, 25-meter pool (that has two lanes during open swim time), a diving board and a 20-foot water slide.

-The bathrooms are large and have an area for changing as well as showering.
+The locker rooms are large and have an area for changing as well as showering.
 Outside, even if there aren’t any chairs available to stow your towels while you swim, there are a few grassy spots that you can lay your beach towels on to claim your space.

 The Aqua Center has a snack bar where you can get food and drinks, which is great if you are planning on staying all day, since no outside food or drinks allowed in the pool area.